nazariyg/Solr-5-for-django-haystack/README.md

 ### 6. Fix `pysolr.py` if needed

-* If you are in 2015, there is a tiny bug in `pysolr` that still isn't fixed, so if you are getting an exception from `pysolr.py` about an argument in `startswith` not being a binary string then, assuming your are running Django in its own virtual environment as you should, you would need to open
+* If you are in 2015 and using some 3.2+ version of `pysolr` for `django-haystack`, there is a tiny bug in `pysolr` that still isn't fixed, so if you are getting an exception from `pysolr.py` about an argument in `startswith` not being a binary string then, assuming your are running Django in its own virtual environment as you should, you would need to open

 ```
 <virtual_environment_dir>/lib/python<python_version>/site-packages/pysolr.py